Sanketdinkarmore/internship-task6/README.md

-This is teh design task
+This is the design task